Top 50 AI Funded Startups June 2026 | Complete Rankings

 $776M total • $8B valuation • Series D

-AI legal assistant for top law firms.
-Raised $600M across two rounds in H1 2025 reaching $8B valuation.
-Case analysis and legal research at scale.
+AI legal assistant for top law firms. $600M across two rounds in H1 2025.
+Case analysis, contract review, and legal research at scale.
+Adopted by Allen & Overy, PwC, A&O Shearman.

 Cohere